![]() Message from Governor Moore

 Updates from the Jones family

-*Thank you for the outpouring of love from our UCR family and community members. *A picnic/party celebration of life is being planned for this summer.
-The date is forthcoming. *Please do not send more flowers or food to the Jones family. *In lieu of these typical comfort gifts, please feel free to make a donation to UCR in Meghan's honor.
-The donate button is here or on the front page. *A Community gathering and sharing session facilitated by our own Mama Peace is being planned for Meghan's birthday Feb.
-17. Time and place TBD. *The Montgomery County Council will recognize Meghan's service to our community with a Proclamation on March 4th at 9am.
-All invited to County Council hearing room 100 Maryland Avenue.
+*Celebration of Life Saturday July 12th at 11:00am.
+St. Francis of Assisi Church 6701 Muncaster Mill Road, Derwood MD. *Remembering Meghan: A Conversation and Celebration of Life and Light.
+Community sharing session facilitated by Mama Peace.
+Feb.
+17 6:00pm Lebanese Taverna. *The Montgomery County Council will recognize Meghan's service to our community with a Proclamation on March 4th at 9am.
+All invited to County Council hearing room at 100 Maryland Avenue. *Thank you for the outpouring of love from our UCR family and community members. *Please do not send more flowers or food to the Jones family. *In lieu of these typical comfort gifts, please feel free to make a donation to UCR in Meghan's honor.
+Please use the donate button on front page or below.
 Meghan Jones was a strong, independent woman who happens to have Down Syndrome.
 She works two jobs, serves as a lecturer, usher and altar server in her church and a member of leadership council for the Church Youth Group.
 She was a founding board member for Upcounty Community Resources and helped to coordinate social events.
 Meghan attended Magruder High School, was a member of the Junior Reserve Officer Corps earning the rank of Sergeant and was awarded the Presidential Award for community Service through volunteering over 500 hours.
 She graduated from the Transition Training for Independence Program at Montgomery College.
 Meghan completed internships with Project Search at the National Institute of Health as well as an internship at the Kennedy Center in Washington DC.
 This fierce advocate was fluent in American Sign Language and testified before Maryland legislators, the US Dept. of Labor Secretary’s Advisory Committee on Competitive Integrated Employment of Individuals with Disabilities and has been a presenter at the Techniques for Success Conference.

 |